marcoamtz/nextdns-dnsmasq-docker/README.md

 # NextDNS with DNSMasq Docker Container

-A Docker container that runs both NextDNS and dnsmasq services together, providing DNS resolution with NextDNS filtering capabilities and the caching/forwarding benefits of dnsmasq.
+A Docker container running NextDNS with DNSMasq as a proxy.

+## Features

+- NextDNS client with DNSMasq proxy
+- External logging with automatic rotation (logs rotate at 10MB)
+- Automatic service monitoring and restart
+- DHCP server functionality (optional)

 ## Overview